zyroslavender/fca-unofficial/DOCS.md

 <a name="unsendMessage"></a>
 ### api.unsendMessage(messageID[, callback])

-Revoke a message from anyone could see that message with `messageID`
+Revokes a message from anyone that could see that message with `messageID`

-Note: This will only work if the message is sent by you and sent less than 10 minutes ago.
+Note: This will only work if the message is sent by you and was sent less than 10 minutes ago.

 __Arguments__